Once you have a shortlist of candidates, time spent preparing for the interview stage is essential.

 Asking about scenarios that may involve additional pressure gives an insight into how the candidate handles stress or a heavy workload.
 It also gives them an opportunity to show their ability to prioritise and multitask.

 It is widely recognised that having greater emotional intelligence can lead to improved collaboration among employees and as a result, a more harmonious workplace.
-Therefore, in order to identify positive attributes or qualities you look for in your team, you need to consider a candidate’s emotional intelligence as part of the interview process.
+Therefore, in order to identify positive attributes or qualities you look for in your team, you need to consider a candidate’s emotional intelligence and culture fit as part of the interview process.

 In an interview situation, identifying emotional intelligence does not entirely come down to instinct.